The Berger Picard Trainers -

 Berger Picard dogs, though more suited for staying outdoors, can stay fine in apartments too.
 However, they need to get sufficient exercise daily.
 There may not be a large yard made available for the dog to exercise itself.
 The dog is at ease playing, running and sniffing around in a small yard also.
 They are quiet dogs and may even be taken to the workplace instead of being left alone at home when the owner goes to work.
 In such cases it is best if two such dogs are kept together.

-Berger Picard Training Secrets
+Berger Picard Activity Level

 Grooming